 The Board here argues that the circumstances in this case are like those in Whitsel and that the Whitsel holding requires the Court to uphold the actions of the Board in this case.
 The Board's reading of Whitsel, however, is incorrect and its argument is unpersuasive.
 The plaintiff in Whitsel was an on-duty teacher who left his classroom to speak with students gathered in an unauthorized assembly in their school during school hours.
-[PP CITE] The superintendent of the school had already told the students to return to their classrooms when Whitsel spoke to them, and Whitsel spoke while on the job in direct contradiction of the direction of the superintendent.
+Whitsel, 484 F.2d at 1228-29.
+The superintendent of the school had already told the students to return to their classrooms when Whitsel spoke to them, and Whitsel spoke while on the job in direct contradiction of the direction of the superintendent.
 Id.
 In the case presently before this Court, however, the actions of Conn and Miller were carried out while they were off of teaching duty, and while they were acting in their capacity as citizens, not teachers.
-[CITE to ALJ RECORD].
-Therefore, even if the Court were to accept the Board's characterization of the facts here and disregard the ALJ's finding of pretext,2 Whitsel is fully distinguishable and inapposite to the facts of this case.3 b.
-Adverse Consequences
+Decision and Recommended Order at 19 ("Both Conn and Miller were on their own time").
+Therefore, even if the Court were to accept the Board's characterization of the facts here and disregard the Administrative Law Judge's finding of a pretext,2 Whitsel is fully distinguishable and inapposite to the facts of this case.

-Furthermore, in Whitsel, the Court explicitly held that, due to the procedural posture of the case, the question of whether the reason given by the Board for Whitsel's dismissal pretextual was not before the court.
-Here, plaintfiffs are arguing that the Boards' proffered reason for terminating them was pretextual, and they offer the opinion of the ALJ in support of that argument.
+Furthermore, in Whitsel, the Court explicitly held that, due to the procedural posture of the case, the question of whether the reason given by the Board for Whitsel's dismissal were pretextual was not before the court.
+Whitsel, 484 F.2d at 1229 ("We recognize that whenever a violation of First Amendment rights is alleged, the asserted reasons for dismissal must be carefully examined to see if they are mere pretexts for reasons prohibited by the Constitution.
+However, by stipulating not to consider his pre-May 6 conduct, appellant effectively foreclosed such inquiry").
+Id.
+In the present case, the plaintiffs argue that the defendant Board's proffered reason for terminating them was pretextual, and they offer the opinion of the Administrative Law Judge in support of that argument.
+The large preponderance of the evidence developed by the Administrative Law Judge in the